 The closure of some healthcare facilities and the poor performance of others have greatly impacted the volume and types of cases that come to St. Damien.
 Dr. Davilmar compares statistics from October 2017 to January 2019.
 “We received 751 pregnancies, but unfortunately we were able to admit only 270 due to a lack of beds.
 We transferred those overflow patients to other hospitals.
 In October 2018, the number of patients received increase by 40 percent to 1,054 pregnancies.
 We were able to admit just 319,” he says.

-The main cases we now receive are eclampsia, bleeding, multiples pregnancies and births, and women who have had C-sections with prior deliveries.
+The main cases NPH now receives are eclampsia, bleeding, multiples pregnancies and births, and women who have had C-sections with prior deliveries.
 These conditions require more care and carry more risk than standard cases.
 Other complex cases commonly treated include heart disease, HIV, and respiratory diseases.

 The ward averages 150 deliveries plus 100 C-sections each month.
-In future, the program hopes to increase the number of beds and add an intensive care unit.
+In future, the programme hopes to increase the number of beds and add an intensive care unit.

 A broader perspective from Father Rick